sniper19p/MCMap_iOS_Public/README.md

 An interactive map application that combines real-world location data with Minecraft-style visualization.
 Explore the world around you with a unique fog-of-war system and terrain generation inspired by Minecraft.

+This project is an iOS implementation inspired by [MC_Map](https://github.com/Concept-Bytes/MC_Map) by [Concept-Bytes](https://github.com/Concept-Bytes).
+The original project's innovative approach to Minecraft-style map visualization served as the foundation for this iOS adaptation.

 ## Features

 - Real-time location tracking